Larsvanderlaan/causalGLM-depreciated-/README.md

 Just send me a message.
 I would be happy to develop and implement a new method to add to this package.

 ## References:

+These semiparametric models have a rich history and their theory goes back a long time.
+These references are very incomplete and and further references will be added in the future.

 Most methods are based on theory and pseudo-code provided in the working paper van der Laan (2009), some of which is also published in journals: https://core.ac.uk/download/pdf/61320177.pdf